shearichard/nodetut/README.md

 I'm just going to repeat the learnyounode instructions here because they're not included in the test-anything on screen text.

-» To print these instructions again, run: learnyounode print » To execute your program in a test environment, run: learnyounode run program.js » To verify your program, run: learnyounode verify program.js » For help run: learnyounode help
+ * To print these instructions again, run: test-anything print
+ * To execute your program in a test environment, run: test-anything run program.js
+ * To verify your program, run: test-anything verify program.js
+ * For help run: test-anything help